rotki/rotki/docs/installation_guide.rst

 3. To test if you have entered python correctly into the Path variable, open a command prompt and type in ``python`` then hit Enter.
 The python cli should run and you should see the python version you installed depicted above the prompt.
 Press CTRL+Z, then Enter to exit.

     ..
 NOTE::
-        For some reason in newer versions of Windows typing "python" will actual open the Windows Store -- you can fix this by opening "App execution aliases" (search for it via the Windows Search) and toggling off the aliases for python.exe and python3.exe.
+        For some reason in newer versions of Windows typing "python" will actually open the Windows Store -- you can fix this by opening "App execution aliases" (search for it via the Windows Search) and toggling off the aliases for python.exe and python3.exe.

 4. Make sure you have `pip installed <https://pip.pypa.io/en/stable/installing/#do-i-need-to-install-pip>`_.
 If your Path environment variable is correctly set up, you can type ``pip -V`` into a command prompt to check (it should return the version of the installed pip).
 5. Make sure you have the latest version of pip installed by executing::